AdobeDocs/experience-manager-65.en/help/journey-headless/architect/introduction.md

 title: Adobe Experience Manager Headless Content Architect Journey
 description: An introduction to the powerful, and flexible, headless features of Adobe Experience Manager, and how to model content for your project.
 exl-id: 49ba0d6d-dde4-42e2-92fd-c7655c0eebc0
-solution: "Experience Manager, Experience Manager Sites"
+solution: Experience Manager, Experience Manager Sites
-feature: "Headless,Content Fragments"
+feature: Headless,Content Fragments
-role: "Admin, Architect,Data Architect"
+role: Admin, Architect,Data Architect
 ---
 # Content Modeling for Headless with AEM - An Introduction {#architect-headless-introduction}